cs3210-spr2023/hw05/README.md

 - Run `$ make bld`.
 Afterwards you should have a binary file in `./bin` directory.

+Please take a screenshot of every step you take in the Terminal application.
+Please include these screenshots when you turn in the homework.

 ### What is a process?

 An instance of a program is called a *process*.
 In simple terms, any command that you issue in Linux starts a new process.
 You can have multiple processes for the same program.
 Processes can be divided into two types: